Igea Marina The Off Season Beach Ghost Town On The Italian Riviera

-There was no more real local Italian destination than to go to an Italian beach town.
-When we searched “Italian – beach – Adriatic” we were bombarded with images of lively, crowded beach resort destinations and using this input we decided that our first stop after Bologna would be the beach resort town of Igea Marina (just north of Rimini).
+There was no more real local Italian destination than an Italian beach town.
+When we searched “Italian – beach – Adriatic” we were bombarded with images of lively, crowded beach resort destinations.
+Using this input we decided that our first stop after Bologna would be the beach resort town of Igea Marina (just north of Rimini) on the Italian Riviera.
 In our first few weeks in Italy, when we told locals that we were staying in Igea Marina, they all looked at us longingly.
-We felt like we had made a good choice!
+We felt like we made a good choice!

-It was a crazy wild sight when we entered the hotel, only later would we find that the hotel was hosting both a wedding party and a retirement party.
+It was a crazy wild sight when we entered the hotel.
+Only later we found out that the hotel was hosting both a wedding party and a retirement party.
 The owner Rita welcomed us profusely and settled us with a glass of vino bianca as our bags were taken to our ready room.
 We sat back and listened as the Italians all chattered at once, moving from group to group.
 We had found our spot with the locals.

-The easy start was quickly dispelled when we found our premium room had no air conditioning, an imperceptible wifi signal and was right over the main entrance and the hotel restaurant.
-Apparently when a hotel claimed “climate control”, this did not guarantee air conditioning.
-We remained skeptical that the town had told them to shut the AC off.
+The easy start was quickly dispelled when we found our premium room had no air conditioning, an imperceptible wifi signal and was right over the main entrance and hotel restaurant.
+Apparently when a hotel claimed “climate control”, air conditioning was not guaranteed.
+We remained skeptical that the town told them to shut the AC off.
 It was no joke when we awoke the next morning with a room at 30°C and 80% humidity.
-After 6 hours they solved the wifi problem by giving us a portable hotspot.
+After 6 hours they solved the wifi problem with a portable hotspot.
 The noise that first night was horrid and even they acknowledged the next day how bad it was.

-We scoped out a few restaurants that looked like they may be staying open, but remained uncertain about the food situation day by day.
+We scoped out a few restaurants that looked like they might stay open.
+But we remained uncertain about the food situation day by day.
 Each day we tried a new spot, never certain if they would be open when we got back.
-We never found a real grocery store in our part of town, so vowed to pick up picnic food when we were out.
+We never found a real grocery store in our part of town.
+So we vowed to pick up picnic food when we were out.